geirtul/event_classification_example/README.md

 initial analysis and exploration, and finally storing the data in a desired format.

 ### logistic
-Scikit-Learn example on using logistic regression to classify the data
+Scikit-Learn example on using logistic regression to classify the data.
+Presents the metrics we use to assess the performance of a binary classifier.

 ### dense
 Keras example on using a fully-connected neural network to classify the data